Israelis Vote in 3rd Election in a Year Focused on Netanyahu

 Maverick politician Avigdor Lieberman once again looms as a potential kingmaker, with neither Netanyahu nor Gantz able to secure a parliamentary majority without his support.
 Lieberman has not committed himself to either candidate, though he has promised there will not be a fourth election.

-Polling stations opened at 7 a.m.
+Polling stations opened across the country at 7 a.m.
 Monday with exit polls expected at the end of the voting day at 10 p.m.
 (20:00 GMT) Official results are projected to come in overnight.

 That's when the real jockeying may get underway, with attention shifting to President Reuven Rivlin who is responsible for choosing a candidate for prime minister.
 He is supposed to select the leader who he believes has the best chance of putting together a stable coalition.
 The honor usually goes to the head of the largest party, but not necessarily.
 Just as important is the number of lawmakers outside his own party who recommend him to the president.